gevamu/gevamu.github.io/content/4.examples/send-payment.md

-# Send Payment
+# Sending Payments

-This example shows how to send a payment from one account to another via Gevamu Payments Solution.
+This example shows how to send a payment from one account to another via the Gevamu Payments Solution.

 ```mermaid
 classDiagram